typelevel/fs2/docs/migration-guide-0.10.md

 }
 ```

+The `debounce` pipe has moved to the `Scheduler` class also.
+As a result, FS2 no longer requires passing schedulers implicitly.

 ### Minor API Changes

 - The `fs2.concurrent` object has been removed in favor of calling the `join` method on a `Stream` (e.g., `s.join(n)`).